clj-kondo/clj-kondo/doc/linters.md

 *Example trigger:* `(fn :fn-name [x] (inc x))`.

-*Example message:* `First arg of fn should be a symbol, arg vector or body list`.
+*Example message:* `First arg of fn should be a symbol, params vector or arity clause`.

 *Config:*